learn-co-curriculum/dsc-one-sample-z-test/README.md

 Well, you still can't really say that for sure.
 What we can say is that there is not enough evidence to reject the null hypothesis with the given sample, given an alpha of 0.05.
 There are ways to scale experiments up and collect more data, or apply sampling techniques to be sure about the real impact.

 And even when the sample data helps to reject the null hypothesis, you still cannot be 100% sure of the outcome.
-What you can say, however, is given the evidence, the results show a significant increase in the IQ as a result of mentoring, instead of saying "tutoring improves IQ".
+What you can say, however, is given the evidence, the results show a significant increase in the IQ as a result of tutoring, instead of saying "tutoring improves IQ".

 ## Summary